MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Build and package a sample CRUD Java/JakartaEE EE application that is deployed and running on WLS clusters for failover test later.

-The app uses [JDBC session persistence](https://github.com/Azure-Samples/azure-cafe/blob/main/weblogic-cafe/src/main/webapp/WEB-INF/weblogic.xml#L8) to permanently store data from an HTTP session object in datasource *jdbc/WebLogicCafeDB* to enable failover and load balancing across a cluster of WebLogic Servers.
+The app uses WebLogic Server [JDBC session persistence](https://github.com/Azure-Samples/azure-cafe/blob/main/weblogic-cafe/src/main/webapp/WEB-INF/weblogic.xml#L8) to store HTTP session data.
+The datasource *jdbc/WebLogicCafeDB* stores the session data to enable failover and load balancing across a cluster of WebLogic Servers.
 It configures [persistence schema](https://github.com/Azure-Samples/azure-cafe/blob/main/weblogic-cafe/src/main/resources/META-INF/persistence.xml#L7) to persist application data *coffee* in the same datasource *jdbc/WebLogicCafeDB*.

 1. Check out the repository: `git clone https://github.com/Azure-Samples/azure-cafe.git`.
 1. Locate the path where the repository was downloaded: `cd azure-cafe`.
+1. Check out the tag corresponding to this article: `git checkout 20231206`.
+If you see a message about `Detached HEAD`, it is safe to ignore.
 1. Change to its subdirctory *weblogic-cafe*: `cd weblogic-cafe`
 1. Compile and package the sample application: `mvn clean package`.